fellowish/firefox-review/README.md

 # Firefox Review

 Firefox Review is a css redesign of the browser, changing the look of Firefox to match the color scheme and design language of [Firefox Preview](https://play.google.com/store/apps/details?id=org.mozilla.fenix&hl=en_US), a newer mobile version of Firefox being developed.
-With v1.1, both light and dark themes are available, and with v1.1.2, both themes are easily selectable within the browser.
+With v1.1, both light and dark themes are available, and with v1.1.3, both themes are easily selectable both within the browser and from your Operating System.
 There's even a new theme for private browsing!

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E51QF8V)